 “Negative.
 It means you’re not pregnant”.

 “Not pregnant?
 But there must be a mistake.
+This cannot be true.
 Are you sure you put the right sample in the right envelope?
-Are you sure you didn’t mix it up like you people always do?
+Are you sure you didn’t mix it up?
 How reliable is the lab – do they follow procedures carefully?”

 I can feel the steam rising and my blood begins to boil.
 Short of calling her incompetent and a few other choice names, I demand to speak to Dr Cohen.
 She is predictably sympathetic and tells me that I could do the test again to be sure, but that it’s very common for woman to fall pregnant without knowing it and just as common to lose a pregnancy in the early weeks.

 I hang up the phone, and without a word to anyone grab my bag and race home.
+This cannot be true.
 Could it just have been a mistake?
 A big mistake?